MakeSchool-Tutorials/Node-Reddit-Clone/P00-Technical-Planning/content.md

 # Tutorial structure

-This tutorial will walk you through a pattern of "user-centered" or outside-in development with route tests, meaning you will first develop a simple template for a route, then its actual backend logic.
-By following this pattern software is built step-wise and organically without leaps or guesses.
-This avoids large architectural bugs which are the biggest drain on the speed of a dev team.
+This tutorial will walk you through a pattern of "user-centered" or outside-in development with route tests, meaning you will first develop a simple template for a route, then it's actual backend logic.
+By following this pattern, software is built step-wise and organically without leaps or guesses.
+This avoids large architectural bugs which are the biggest drain on the speed of a development team.

-As you design your interfaces, keep in mind the rules of a good user interface - you can review those here: [goodui.org](http://goodui.org/).
+As you build, keep in mind the rules of a good user interface.
+Review those here: [goodui.org](http://goodui.org/).

 # Getting Started: User Narratives & Wireframes

 If you are not familiar with [Reddit](https://www.reddit.com/), navigate there now and explore this internet wonderland.
 Check out its [history](https://en.wikipedia.org/wiki/Reddit#History) if you like.
-It was founded by Alexis Ohanian who is now an investor in Make School.
-Kinda neat!
+It was founded by Alexis Ohanian --- now an investor in Make School.
+Sweet!

 While you're there, draw a wireframe of each page on some scratch paper.
-The basic layout is two navbars (one for subreddits and one for sorts/filters) and then a two column layout in a proportion of about 10:2, with no side gutters or padding.
+The basic layout contains two navbars (one for subreddits, and one for sorts/filters) and  a two column layout in a proportion of about 10:2, with no side gutters or padding.

 # Technical Planning

-Now its time to get started by making a step-by-step plan.

-Here are some of the routes and features we could build
+Now it's time to get started by making a step-by-step plan.
+Here are some of the routes and features we could build:

 * Create a post
 * Show all posts